-- 1. EXAMINATIONS: There will be four exams.
+- 1. 1.
+EXAMINATIONS: There will be three exams.
 The material covered on the exams includes lecture, textbook, handouts, videos, assigned readings, group work, and anything else I've forgotten.
-Basically, it is ALL on the test. - There are NO make-up exams except for EXTREME circumstances which must be discussed with me within the SAME DAY of (or prior to) your absence. - Do not be late for exams.
+Basically, it is ALL on the test. - There are NO make-up exams except for EXTREME circumstances which must be discussed with me within the same day of (or prior to) your absence. - o Do not be late for exams.
 You will not be able to take the test if someone has finished the test and has left the room. - Please bring a pencil, pen, and a good eraser to the exams. - I will not answer any questions about the unit during the minutes prior to the test.
 If you have any questions regarding anything that could be on the test, you will need to utilize my office hours.
 There will be too much going on to get ready for the test once I enter the classroom.
 In order to start the test on time, do not use those minutes before the test to ask me questions.
-It is not fair to me nor your classmates. - o If you happen to miss a test .. do not fret.
+It is not fair to me nor your classmates. - If you happen to miss a test .. do not fret.
 A missed test does not equate to Failing the class.
 It could, if your grades for everything else are poor .. but if you are a good student and do well on everything else, a missed test should not lead to a failing grade. - 2.
-QUIZZES: Be forewarned .. there will be announced and unannounced quizzes.
+QUIZZES: : Be forewarned .. there will be announced and unannounced quizzes.
 Expect them!
 With few exceptions there is NO make-up for missed quizzes.
-If you think you have an exception, you must discuss it with me within the SAME DAY of (or prior to) the quiz/missed quiz.
+If you think you have an exception, you must discuss it with me within the same day of (or prior to) the quiz/missed quiz.
 Remember, being late to class could cause you to miss a quiz.
 Multiple "misses" will hurt your grade! - 3.
-ASSIGNMENTS: I do not accept late assignments unless your issue has been discussed with me.
-Things are due when they are due.
-Anything not turned in when collected is considered LATE and will not be accepted.
-IF I do accept an assignment late, know that it will lose a letter grade for every 24 hours it is late.
+ASSIGNMENTS & PROJECTS: As far as "projects," you will have many mini-projects and one large, Final Project.
+In addition, I may occasionally ask you to write something on a video, article, event, textbook question, or personal event.
+All projects except the Final Project count twice you may be asked to bring in items for your hands-on projects.
+Understand that if you do not, you do not get to do the project and you will receive zeros